billh93/att-quick-assignment/README.md

 6. After installing npm `cd react1`.
 7. Start the server by typing: `npm start`.
 8. Your browser should automatically open to the project.

+## Instructions For Perl assignment
+1. Download the zip to a directory you'll be working in.
+2. Unzip the file.
+3. Open the perl folder using your command line.
+4. Make sure you have perl installed on your computer.
+5. Type `chmod +x db.pl` to give permission to run the file.
+6. Type `./db.pl` to create the database.
+7. Type `chmod +x table.pl` to give permission to run the file.
+8. Type `./table.pl` to create the table.
+9. Repeat the instructions for the last two files.
+10. First `insert.pl` and then `select.pl`.
+11. You should get the output of the database in your cli/terminal.

 ## Resources Used:
 * StackOverflow